Eezby/Audio-ID-Extractor/README.md

 # Usage Steps
 1. Open your Roblox place.
-2. Open the Sound ID Extractor plugin.
+2. Open the `Sound ID Extractor plugin`.
 You can set a minimum and maximum ID range, if you are using all new assets, increase the minimum to speed up processing time.
 3. Click "Start Process".
 4. Once completed, a list of sound IDs will appear in the center box.
 You will need these later.
 5. Run the SoundPermissions.py executable, a terminal / command prompt should appear.